 2. The Arraignment

 The second deadline you need to understand is the arraignment hearing.
-During this short hearing that occurs less than two weeks following your arrest, you’ll either plead Guilty, Not Guilty, or, in some cases, No Contest.
+During this short hearing that occurs less than two weeks following your arrest, you’ll either plead guilty, not guilty, or, in some cases, no contest.

 The arraignment is your first chance to show the prosecution you plan to fight your conviction.
-DUI cases take money and resources, so you and your DUI lawyer can demonstrate your case will be difficult.
+DUI cases take money and resources, so you and your DUI lawyer can demonstrate that your case will be difficult.
 This can ultimately help you get a better deal.

 3. The Trial

 Trials usually happen within 30-45 days after the arrest.
 However, your lawyer will fight to get you a deal out of court before this time, in which case you may be able to resolve your case without the need to go to trial.

 This is why it’s so important to contact a DUI lawyer as soon as possible after your arrest.
 The sooner you can get an experienced attorney on the case, the better chances you have of avoiding a trial altogether.

 Talk to a DUI Lawyer in Brea Today